mqschwanda/RCB-DRIVER/README.md

 `}`
 `featureLayer.setGeoJSON(geoJSON);`
 * Interfacing with the Mapbox API
-  * Adding depreciated features that are no longer supported *
+  * Adding depreciated features that are no longer supported by altering API javascript files
 * Asynchronicity disrupting the flow of data between server and client
   * Nested functions with callbacks on the front-end
   * Used sequelize promises to control async flow